deepmo24/MWGAN/README.md

         cd MWGAN

 2. Install pytorch and other dependencies.
-    * install dependencies in requirements.txt
+    * pip install -r requirements.txt
     * tensorboardX and tensorflow are optional for logging

 ### Data preparation